RobTillaart/infiniteAverage/README.md

 The float is used for the decimal part and the uint32_t for the whole part.
 In theory this should give about 15 significant digits for the average in a 9.6 format. but this precision is only internal to do some math.
-WHen the average() is calculated the value returned is "just" a float.
+When the average() is calculated the value returned is "just" a float.

 (since 0.1.2)
-If the library detects that there are 2 billion++ (0x8000000) added or if the whole part of the sum reaches that number, all internal counters are divided by 2.
+If the library detects that there are 2 billion++ (0x8000000) samples added or if the whole part of the sum reaches that number, all internal counters are divided by 2.
-That does not affect the minimum and maximum and the average only slightly.
+That does not affect the minimum and maximum and the average only very slightly.

 Since version 0.1.4 users can change this threshold and adjust it to data added.
 NB if you add only small values e.g between 0..100 this threshold may be at 4 billion.